tylerreisinger/result/README.md

 # result
-A C++17 implementation of the "value or error" type Result&lt;T, E>.
+A C++17 implementation of the "value or error" type Result<T, E>.

 ## Overview

+`Result` is an adaptation of the [std::result::Result](https://doc.rust-lang.org/std/result/enum.Result.html) type from the Rust programming language to C++.
-`Result` is a class for communicating errors in a safe and visible manner.
+It is a class for communicating errors in a safe and visible manner.
 It is a sum type containing either a value of type T or an error of type E and can be chained together or transformed easily.

 Unlike exceptions, which are by